sarawernig/sarawernig.github.io/_pages/cv.md

 * 2016 - 2018: Bioinformatician
   * Optimization of DamID-seq pipeline
   * Optimization of DamID protocol for use in mammalian cells
-  * Received AG FOND Research grant: /i/Alternative modeling of neuroblastoma progress using patient derived iPSCs./i/
+  * Received AG FOND Research grant: Alternative modeling of neuroblastoma progress using patient derived iPSCs.
   * PI: prof. Dr. Chandrasekhar Kanduri

 * 2015 - 2016: MSc project